Yuhala/sgx-dnet/README.md

 - To test the model after training, add a routine in `App.cpp` which takes the test data as input.
 - Add a test routine in the enclave/trusted section which performs inference on a trained `network` object.
 - Perform an ecall into the enclave runtime with the test data, and run your test routine within the enclave.
+- To test the example cifar trainer, download and copy the cifar training data into `App/dnet-out/data/cifar`, modify the cifar config file in `App/dnet-out/cfg/cifar.cfg` accordingly, build and run the project.

 ## Debug hints
 - The `sgx-gdb` debug tool is recommended for debugging your enclave application.